 IALA Standards are suitable for direct citation by States in the interest of an efficient and harmonised global network of aids to navigation and services.

-APPLICATION
+APPLICATION same comments as before

 This Standard is suitable for implementation by all marine aids to navigation authorities.